substrait-io/substrait/site/docs/expressions/specialized_record_expressions.md

 While most all types of operations could be reduced to functions, in some cases this would be overly simplistic.
 Instead, it is helpful to construct some other expression constructs.

-These constructs should be focused on different expression types as opposed to something that directly related to syntantic sugar.
+These constructs should be focused on different expression types as opposed to something that directly related to syntactic sugar.
 For example, CAST and EXTRACT or SQL operations that are presented using specialized syntax.
 However, they can easily modeled using a function paradigm with minimal complexity.

 ## Literal Expressions